jimholmes/Abstracts/Abstracts.md

 # Current Presentations
 These talks are ones I've been giving regularly over the last couple years.

+## <a name='stronger'></a> ...Makes You Stronger

+We've become a culture averse to adversity.
+From "no-losers" sports to "safe spaces" on campuses we make a concious effort to avoid the pain that comes from defeat or hard-to-hear differences of philosophy and outlook.

+Through this fear of confronting hard things we've lost sight that our humanity shines no brighter than when we push through struggles large and small.

+Our muscles and endurance only grow when we push well in to discomfort and often outright pain.
+Our minds, psyches, and spirts need the same hard work as well.
+After all, what doesn't kill you...

+## <a name='better_quality'></a>More Better Quality Coverage

+How do you ensure your feature's well-built and does what the customer needs (which may be different than what they want)?
+How do you ensure the feature's high quality?
+When do you discuss things like test case construction?
+Test data creation?
+Performance needs?
+And let's just skip by security because that's scary.

+In this session we'll walk through creating a critical business feature.
+We'll take the journey all the way from ideation through production monitoring.
+You'll learn where to have various conversations about quality, and what you might consider along the way.

+You'll see examples of good conversations used to help business focus on high-value features.
+You'll also help build out solid acceptance criteria, and you'll learn where to tie those pesky "Non-functional requirements" in.
+We'll tie all this together with working tests and code--and you'll see how exploratory testing fits in along the entire journey.

+Make sure you're getting the best quality coverage of your work!

 ## <a name='beyond_basics'></a> Automated Testing: Beyond The Basics

 You've been through some initial training or bootstrapping.
 Now you're three to six months down the road and you're finding a lot of time is being spent chasing intermittent test failures.
 You're spending a lot of time maintaining your codebase.
 You're spending a lot of time dealing with frustration and trust in the automated tests.
 What's you're not doing is adding a lot of value around new feature work.